BetweenWalls/Feather-PD2/README.md

 ### Design
 The game's original aesthetic is preserved as much as possible without sacrificing functionality - highlighting is accomplished with space rather than extra colors or symbols.
 Item tooltips only include extra info when it's especially relevant, and are otherwise kept relatively simple to reduce clutter and improve readability.
 Info which only needs to be referenced infrequently is only displayed when the "extra info" filter level is enabled - it can be quickly toggled on/off without adding clutter during regular gameplay.

 The filter's strictness is designed from the bottom up - the lowest filter levels are "minimally" strict and focus on hiding just enough items to prevent random items from disappearing due to the game's item limit.
 The choice of what to pick up is still largely in the hands of the player - the filter avoids making decisions about what is worthy and what isn't by hiding as few items as possible.
-Successive filter levels each expand the number of hidden items, and the highest level hides a surprising percentage of total items for how relaxed it still is.
+Successive filter levels each expand the number of hidden items, and the highest level hides a surprisingly large percentage of total items for how relaxed it still is.
 The slow increase in strictness between filter levels should make it easier for players to tune into their preferences as well as give them a strong foundation for gauging the strictness of other filters.

 ### Features
 * non-equipment more clearly distinguished from equipment (potions, gems, jewels, charms, maps)